NMFES/QtFormValidator/README.md

 # Introduction

-QT doesn't provide enough tools to validate user's input (at least v5.15).
+Qt doesn't provide enough tools to validate user's input (at least v5.15).
 We can use QDoubleValidator, QIntValidator, and QRegularExpressionValidator.
 So if we want to validate some strings we have to use built-in methods like isEmpty() / isNull(), or write manual strings length checking; for numbers we have to write our code with many if/else statements.
 Also it doesn't explain the way how to separate validation code of business logic (like MVC pattern).

 # Quick start